SamFricker/DigitNN/README.md

-# DigitNN
-This repository details the process of coding a neural network from basic mathematical principles and minimal libraries, trained to recognise handwritten digits.

 # Digit NN — Handwritten Digit Recogniser

 A handwritten digit classifier built from scratch in C++, trained on the MNIST dataset.
 No ML libraries, just raw neural network implementation with forward pass, backpropagation, and momentum-based gradient descent.